cannon-chambers-logo

 https://www.gov.uk/guidance/pay-tax-on-cryptoassets

-The fact that HMRC have issued this guidance suggests that they are gearing up for a big push on unpaid crypto taxes and are giving people the chance to come clean before they do so.
+The fact that HMRC has issued this guidance suggests that they are gearing up for a big push on unpaid crypto taxes and are giving people a chance to come clean before they do so.
 If you have unreported crypto tax gains, then now would be a good time to take cryptocurrency tax advice from a professional and report the gains to HMRC.

 What happens if you’re under investigation for failing to declare cryptocurrency tax?